| The OutlookMEXICO CITY The buck stops nowhere. At least that's how it seems in Latin

 Noboa described the move as a rabbit pulled from a magician's hat to

+save the economy from ruin.
 El Salvador needed no such rabbit.
 It has long been a star pupil

 of Washington's free-trade gospel and enjoyed a steady currency and